cometa-rocks/cometa_documentation/Prepare_mfa_with_gitlab.md

 **Step 5:** Enter "YOUR_CURRENT_PASSWORD" and "VERIFICATION_CODE", then click "Register with two-factor app".
 Next get your first verification code to setup MFA <br>

 > Note: Do not use this step if you are going to use secret key for automation using Cometa.
-Rather use <a href="https://github.com/cometa-rocks/cometa_documentation/blob/test/MFA_Authentication.md#:~:text=Get%20verification%20code"> Get verification code </a>.
+Rather use <a target="blank" href="https://github.com/cometa-rocks/cometa_documentation/blob/test/MFA_Authentication.md#:~:text=Get%20verification%20code"> Get verification code </a>.
 After that complete [Step 6](#STEP-6).

 #### Setup your authenticator app